 This diagram has been designed using resources from Freepik.com

-The work method of this partnership is based on working with the rural communities as partners of their own development, agreeing with them a Territorial Work Plan to integrate actions for sustainable production, market creation, the strengthening of production infrastructures, and collective entrepreneurship.
-The communities are paid to make this Work Plan come true while they learn new skills in the process.
+The approach to this partnership is based on working with rural communities as partners of their own development, building a Territorial Work Plan to integrate actions for sustainable production, market creation, the strengthening of production infrastructures, and collective entrepreneurship.
+The communities are paid to implement this Work Plan while they learn new skills in the process.
 All of this in a framework focused on the renewal of the socioeconomic fabric, environmental protection and the empowerment of women.

-One Earth Future Foundation and a group of other institutions is hosting the UN75 Global Governance Forum, designed to facilitate discussion on issues of critical importance such as inclusive rural development, peace building, human rights, climate change and gender equality.
-The Forum will provide a virtual meeting space to bring together organizations from around the world to develop innovative proposals to address these issues.
-It is gathering diverse entities from civil society, the private sector, philanthropic organizations, academia, and other institutions to join the global conversation initiated by the United Nations in the context of its 75th anniversary.
-The Forum’s goal is to forge the design and implementation of strategies to address the increasingly complex problems arising today and in the coming years.
+One Earth Future Foundation and a group of other institutions hosted the UN75 Global Governance Forum, designed to facilitate discussion on issues of critical importance such as inclusive rural development, peace building, human rights, climate change and gender equality.
+The Forum provided a virtual meeting space to bring together organizations from around the world to develop innovative proposals to address these issues.
+It was a gathering of diverse entities from civil society, the private sector, philanthropic organizations, academia, and other institutions to join the global conversation initiated by the United Nations in the context of its 75th anniversary.
+The Forum’s goal was to forge the design and implementation of strategies to address the increasingly complex problems arising today and in the coming years.

 Scalable Partnerships for the Future We Want

-The UN75 Global Governance Forum is organized around four thematic pillars: Peace and Security, Sustainable Development, Human Rights and Humanitarian Action, and Climate Governance.
-Across them, plenary presentations and breakout groups will catalyze new forms of multi-stakeholder partnerships to develop proposals, scalable and replicable, that will contribute to fulfilling the official commitments of the UN75 Intergovernmental Declaration.
+The UN75 Global Governance Forum was organized around four thematic pillars: Peace and Security, Sustainable Development, Human Rights and Humanitarian Action, and Climate Governance.
+Across them, plenary presentations and breakout groups worked to catalyze new forms of multi-stakeholder partnerships to develop proposals, scalable and replicable, that will contribute to fulfilling the official commitments of the UN75 Intergovernmental Declaration.